 By modifying your motorbike with the large air filters, you’ll get a good motorbike experience and smooth experience, along with a 2-5% increase in the motorbike’s horsepower.

-Things to Remember When Cleaning the air filter:
+Key Points to Remember When Cleaning the Air Filter:

-Also, read my previous post where I discussed more air filters working and how they protects your motorbike engine from dust and debris, CLICK HERE to read.
+Also, read my previous post where I discussed more air filters working and how they protect your motorbike engine from dust and debris, CLICK HERE to read.

 Frequently Asked Questions: